 I’ve even attempted to take my own life on several occasions.
 But with my constant suicidal ideation, it’s a 24/7 battle to stop myself from acting on my thoughts.
 Fortunately for me, I haven’t tried since 2003, but I had a close call last August when everything just kept going wrong me until eventually the last straw broke the camel’s back.
 This left me consumed with a single thought for hours: the thought of how I was going to end my life.
 But I made it through it without attempting it.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences suicide and suicide prevention and help stop the stigma in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences of suicide and suicide prevention and help stop the stigma in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Unwanted Life readers.